eluv-io/elv-client-js/docs/abr/index.md

 In your browser, if you click on **Content** in the left sidebar, then click on your Titles library, you should see your new Mezzanine object.
 (If you are already on the page that lists objects in the library you may need to click the refresh icon ![image for refresh icon](images/icon_reload.png) to see the new object)

-If you go into the "COMPANY_NAME - Title Mezzanines" library in your browser you should see the new mezzanine object.
+If you go into the "TENANT_NAME - Title Mezzanines" library in your browser you should see the new mezzanine object.

 (If you are already on the object list page you may need to click the refresh icon to see the new object)